dearshrewdwit/rspec-basics/README.md

 - `cd` into the directory
 - `bundle init` to add a Gemfile
 - `bundle add rspec` to add rspec
-- `rspec --init` to initialize the framework
+- `rspec --init` to initialise the framework

 ### Inquiry Projects